Work with the GitHub Workflow

 If you’ve integrated CI/CD with your project, you will see the status of your tests reported right on the pull request.
 These tests are highly customizable.

-When you merge your branch, you take the content and history from your feature branch and add it to the content and history of the master branch.
+When you merge your branch, you take the content and history from your feature branch and add it to the content and history of the main branch.

 Merging is quick and easy—click Merge pull request, add a merge comment, and click Confirm merge.